Home

 Citrus Juices and Zest

-cooking tip: The easiest way to get a large quantity of zest from the fruit is to use a zester, which will remove it in narrow strips.
-A vegetable peeler will remove it in wider strips.
-Either way mince the strips of peel.
+• The easiest way to get a large quantity of zest from the fruit is to use a zester or microplane.
+A vegetable peeler will remove citrus zest in wide strips, then mince.
 Always use clean fruit and above all else, avoid cutting the white pith beneath the peel which is quite bitter

 Slow-Roasted Lemon Chicken Recipe